-OFGEM raise UK energy price cap by 10%, average UK household to pay £149 more for energy
+OFGEM raise UK energy price cap by 10%, average UK household will pay £149 more for energy

-OFGEM the UK energy regulator has announced a 10 percent increase in the energy price cap this October.
-This means the average UK household faces higher bills, as the winter months arrive and households start to turn the heating on.
+OFGEM the UK energy regulator announced a 10 percent increase in the energy price cap from October.
+This means the average UK household faces higher bills, just as the colder winter months arrive and households start to turn the heating on.

-Standing charges are also increasing, the cap for standing charges for electricity will rise from 60.12p to 60.99p per day.
-The standing charge for gas, will increase from 31.41p to 31.66p.
+Standing charges have also increased, the cap for standing charges for electricity rose from 60.12p to 60.99p per day.
+The standing charge for gas increased from 31.41p to 31.66p.

 Poorly insulated homes will see much bigger increases in energy costs